quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part03_Part_II_Necessa.md

 :p Which random variable is discrete, the number of arrivals at a website or a continuous one?
 ??x
-The number of arrivals at a website by time \( t \) is a discrete r.v. because it can only take on integer values (0, 1, 2, ...).
+The number of arrivals at a website by time $t$ is a discrete r.v. because it can only take on integer values (0, 1, 2, ...).
 This is a countable set of possible outcomes.

 ```java
 // Example code to simulate the number of arrivals